-- 2. Turn on your computer.
-When you see the logo screen, press Enter, and then press F11 to enter the Rescue and Recovery workspace. - 3.
+- 2. Repeatedly press and release the F11 key when turning on the computer.
+When you hear beeps or see a logo screen, release the F11 key. - 3.
 If you have set a Rescue and Recovery password, type your password when prompted.
 The Rescue and Recovery workspace opens after a short delay.

-Note: If the Rescue and Recovery workspace fails to open, see "Solving recovery problems" on page 90.
+Note: If the Rescue and Recovery workspace fails to open, see "Solving recovery problems" on page 88.

-- 4. Do one of the following: - To rescue files from your hard disk drive, click Rescue files and follow the instructions on the screen. - To restore your hard disk drive from a Rescue and Recovery backup or to restore your hard disk drive to the factory default settings, click Full Restore and follow the instructions on the screen.
+- 4. Do one of the following: - To rescue files from your hard disk drive or from a backup, click Rescue files and follow the instructions on the screen. - To restore your hard disk drive from a Rescue and Recovery backup or to restore your hard disk drive to the factory default settings, click Restore your system and follow the instructions on the screen.